Research Projects:

 Mentor Matching

-After this, the interns will rank their choices for research projects and the applicants will rank their preferred mentee selections.
+The interns will rank their choices for research projects and the mentors will rank their preferred mentee selections.

-Applicants will be notified by the end of the day whether or not their project was selected.
-The matched teams will be formally announced the next morning.
+Mentors will be notified on May 19 whether or not their project was selected.
+The matched teams will be formally announced after the Keynote Presentation on May 20, 2026.